Wither-Bane/eyeware/README.md

-# eyeware
+# eyeware 𝄐

 [Diceware](http://world.std.com/~reinhold/diceware.html) is a popular password-generation method using random selections from a list of about 8000 words.
-Although a standard Diceware word list has been established, any sufficiently long list of unique words will do. 𝄐eyeware is an **alternative Diceware list** consisting entirely of words found in Tolkien's *The Lord of the Rings*.
+Although a standard Diceware word list has been established, any sufficiently long list of unique words will do. eyeware is an **alternative Diceware list** consisting entirely of words found in Tolkien's *The Lord of the Rings*.

 ## I just want to generate a password in my Linux terminal now!